fbittmann/plnepsmiss/README.md

 plnepsmiss: run nepsmiss in parallel
 ======================================================================
-nepsmiss is a highly relevant tool to automatically code missing values in Stata for all NEPS starting cohorts.
-However, the program can be slow as only a single thread is used. plnepsmiss parallizes the process and speeds computational times up manyfold.
+_nepsmiss_ is a highly relevant tool to automatically code missing values in Stata for all NEPS starting cohorts.
+However, the program can be slow as only a single thread is used. _plnepsmiss_ parallelizes the process and speeds computational times up manyfold.

 Installation
 ============